Tobacco politics: Seychelles

 While tobacco products are not prohibited, there are some restrictions that exist on the manufacture, importation, and sale of tobacco products, including packaging and labeling requirements.
 The use of e-cigarettes has also been legal since 2019.

 Singapore

 While tobacco products are not prohibited, some restrictions exist on the sale of tobacco products, and E-cigarettes are prohibited.

 Slovenia

 The ranking of Slovenia in the Tobacco Control Scale moved from the 28th position in 2016 to the 8th in 2019.
 It is one of the 13 EU member states that in 2012 approved a smoking ban in private cars in the presence of minors.
 The remaining countries are: Ireland, UK, France, Finland, Italy, Malta, Cyprus, Lithuania, Slovenia, Luxembourg, Austria, Greece and Belgium.
 In 2020, Slovenia launched a program with the purpose to become a tobacco-free society by 2040, as the last useful date.

 South Africa

 Smoking in public is banned.
 This includes pubs, bars, walkways, and parking spaces, and smoking on public transport and domestic flights.
 The use of tobacco is also banned in any car carrying a person under the age of 12.

+Switzerland

+In 2018, following an appeal by an association of vapers, the Federal Administrative Court authorised the sale of nicotine-containing electronic cigarettes.

+In 2019, following an appeal by a company importing snus, the Federal Supreme Court authorised its sale, due to a lack of sufficient legal basis for a ban.